KICP

 Ishwaree Neupane

-Cosmology from M-theory compactification with fluxes:Cosmic Speed-up and Dark Energy [Abstract, Online Talk]
+Cosmology from M-theory compactification with fluxes:Cosmic Speed-up and Dark Energy [Abstract]

 Mike Gladders